mfelleisen/Bazaar/Referee/README.md

 ## Referee

-this component implements the Q referee
+this component implements the Bazaar referee

 The referee is organized as a mechanism that sets up an initial state, consults external players to cause transitions from one state